Apple’s GPLv3 purge

 This clearly supports the idea that Apple is aggressively trying to remove all GPL-licensed software from OS X. While the removal of Samba and GCC after they switched to GPLv3 got some attention, the numbers show that there’s a more general purging going on.
 Apparently 10.10 they slacked off a bit, though.

-The 29 remaining GPL-licensed packages aren’t too healthy either.
-Lion apparently ships with bash 3.2.
+The remaining GPL-licensed packages aren’t too healthy either.
+Mavericks ships with bash 3.2.
 That’s from 2006.
 The current version is 4.2.10.
 Why no upgrade?
 Because Apple’s shipping the last version of bash that was under the GPL version 2.

 Anyway, the message is pretty obvious: Apple won’t ship anything that’s licensed under GPL v3 on OS X.